 The court would reason that your and the owner's actions constituted an understanding to exchange dog walking services for compensation.
 You and the dog owner established an implied-in-fact contract because the fact is, you walked her dog and she paid you for those services for the first five days.
 The facts would show that the understanding was open-ended—no one specified that your services would stop after five days.

-Implied-in-law contracts, also called quasi-contracts, are the last resort for judges who are faced with a situation where one party is taking advantage of the other.
+Implied-in-law contracts, also called "quasi-contracts," are the last resort for judges who are faced with a situation where one party is taking advantage of the other.
 Courts use this doctrine to compensate someone for services performed, not because one party offered and even if neither party intended to enter into a contract, but because the person who received goods or services would be unfairly enriched by not paying.
 In other words, as the late Chief Justice Warren once said, "You just can't do that."

 Here's an example of how a judge might make things right by concluding that an implied-in-law contract existed.
 Suppose you're a roofer and have been hired by a homeowner to re-roof his house.
-The property also includes a barn, but the barn was not mentioned in the contract.
-You replace the roof on both the house and barn, and the owner silently watches as you work.
+The property also includes a barn, but the barn wasn't mentioned in the contract.
+You replace the roof on both the house and the barn, and the owner silently watches as you work.
 But then the owner refuses to pay you for the barn, arguing that your written contract mentioned only the house.

 If you go to court to ask a judge to order payment for the barn, you'd argue that the owner had every chance to correct your mistake, but remained silent.
 A judge would likely agree and conclude that fairness requires that the owner pay for what he got.
 The result might be different, however, if the owner had been absent the entire time the roofer was working, and returned home to see an unwanted new roof on his barn.
 A judge might not order the owner to pay, or might order less than the cost of the barn roof, on the theory that the owner shouldn't be forced to pay for something he didn't want and had no opportunity to avoid.

 When you have a written contract, it spells out the responsibilities of each party to fulfill the agreement.
 With an implied-in-fact contract, you'll have to establish the terms that both parties apparently agreed to, as evidenced by their behavior.
-And with an implied-in-law contract, you'll need to show how one side stands to be unjustly enriched by the other's labors or delivery of goods.
+And with an implied-in-law contract, you'll need to show how one side stands to be unjustly enriched by the other's labor or delivery of goods.

 In the dog walker example above, which involves an implied-in-fact contract, a mediator, arbitrator, or judge might consider these points: